xufan-zhai/latent-space-ebm-with-MCMC-and-amortized-infernece/README.md

 matplotlib=3.1.1
 ```

-Trained model weights can be found in the ckpt folder.
+Trained model weights exceed the maximum allowed file size.
+Contact at xuzhai@g.ucla.edu should you need the trained models.